“I have joined the gym but my wrists have started to ache. Why does my wrist hurt after exercise?”

 - Wrist stability and strengthening exercises - A strong grip improves the hold of any weights or equipment you may be using.
 Strengthening muscles around the wrist to “sandwich” the wrist bones supports weight bearing or lifting.
 It is also important to consider that your hands do not function in isolation and strengthening might also be needed in the shoulder and upper arm.

 Where can I get help to improve wrist pain following exercise?

 Do not suffer or continue to exercise with pain.
 Hand and wrist pain can make it difficult to do even simple everyday tasks, leisure activities and work.

-A Hand Therapist can help to assess any possible causes for wrist pain, and tell you why your hand might be hurting.
+A Hand Therapist can help to assess any possible causes for wrist pain and tell you why your hand might be hurting.
 Wrist and hand pain are often caused by overuse, poor posture, instability or weakness.
-Hand therapy can provide individual exercise programme of wrist exercises, manual therapy, bespoke splinting and specialist advice to manage wrist discomfort or pain.
+Hand therapy can provide individual exercise programmes of wrist exercises, manual therapy, bespoke splinting and specialist advice to manage wrist discomfort or pain.